Real-hackbard/Dictionary-Creator/README.md

 * ```"angered" = "enraged"```
 * ```"the eyes" = "they see"```

-An anagram that has a meaning opposed to that of the original word or phrase is called an "antigram".[4]
+An anagram that has a meaning opposed to that of the original word or phrase is called an "antigram".
 For example:

 * ```"restful" = "fluster"```
 * ```"cheater" = "teacher"```